To proclaim ourselves as Christians is to proclaim that we believe and trust upon Christ as our Saviour and Lord.

-At that beautiful moment when God saved us, we hope and pray that each one of us are immediately surrounded by other brothers and sisters in Christ that are willing to walk alongside us in love, encouragement, teaching and exhortation.
-It is my sincere hope that no newly saved person is ever alone by themselves trying to figure this thing especially when the cross of Christ has not only saved us to Himself but we have been reconciled to each other.
-Here at ground zero, we are given a new heart and new desires by God.
-Desires to want to know more of him, to know and love Him more and more each day.
+At that beautiful moment, when God saved us, we hope and pray that each one of us are immediately surrounded by other brothers and sisters in Christ that are willing to walk alongside with us in love, encouragement, teaching and exhortation.
+This is called discipleship.
+This is the grassroots of the Great Commission.
+It is my sincere hope that no newly saved person is ever alone by themselves in trying to figure this new found faith especially when the cross of Christ has not only saved us to Himself but saved us to one another.
+Here at ground zero, at the precise moment when the Holy Spirit takes out our hearts of stone, we are then given a new heart and new desires by God.
+These new desires are to know and love God more and more each day.

 In order to answer this, we have to fully dive into the Scriptures to see what God has revealed about what salvation is.
 We cannot rely on superstition, church history or simply what “feels good”.
 We must seek out what God says about salvation.

 So in this series, we are going to attempt answer questions such as, “Does the Bible teach about God electing us to salvation?”, “Are we predestined by God?”, “What is free will of man?” and “Can a person truly be saved without the outward appearance of a new heart?”.

 So in this, we begin with what some theologians call “the golden chain of salvation” found in this passage: